Creating a People’s Food Policy

 – Please take a few minutes to read the information below to understand how this process has come about and what this stage involves.

-– Following the end of this workshop stage on 1st April 2016 all input received will be collated to produce a first draft of the People’s Food Policy document.
+– All input received will be collated to produce a first draft of the People’s Food Policy document.

-– We will then send you the first draft (May/June 2016) and invite you to comment/feedback/consult.
+– We will then send you the first draft (autumn 2016) and invite you to comment/feedback/consult.

-– A second draft – taking account of consultations – will be circulated Aug/Sept 2016.
+– A second draft – taking account of consultations – will be circulated in spring 2017

-– Once finalised, the aim is to launch the People’s Food Policy in the final quarter of 2016 and then lobby government in early 2017!
+– Once finalised, the aim is to launch the People’s Food Policy and then lobby government in 2017!

 During the autumn of 2015, over 250 people attended the UK Food Sovereignty Gathering in Hebden Bridge, Yorkshire – an event organised by multiple like-minded organisations that make up the UK Food Sovereignty Movement.
 This movement sprouted from and is in turn a part of the global Food Sovereignty movement.
 A movement based on ‘The 6 Food Sovereignty Principles’ which are;